ddauria1/personal-website/README.md

 - twig (loops, filters)

-To test the custom error pages in your local machine, please update the APP_ENV attribute under .env file.
+To test the custom error pages in your local machine, please update the APP_ENV attribute under .env file to prod.